tweag/monad-bayes/docs/source/probprog.md

 ### Independent forward sampling

-For any probabilistic program `p` without any `condition` or `factor` statements, we may do `sampleIO p` or `sampleSTfixed p` (to run with a fixed seed) to obtain a sample in an ancestral fashion.
+For any probabilistic program `p` without any `condition` or `factor` statements, we may do `sampler p` or `sampleIOfixed p` (to run with a fixed seed) to obtain a sample in an ancestral fashion.
 For example, consider:

 ```haskell
 example = do